The problem I have with goals is that they require a clear vision of where you want to go.

 I’ve always been a wellness and health optimization nerd.
-The type of person who can binge watch every Huberman Lab podcasts for hours.
+The type of person who can binge-watch every Huberman Lab podcast for hours.

 There are not a ton of communities around wellness/health optimization and most of them are full of gym bros talking about nootropics all day 😑

-A website that I’ve been loving lately is theproofwellness.com.
+Lately, I’ve been loving theproofwellness.com.
 They have some amazing interviews.
 That’s the type of thing I’m looking for.

 7. Productized service / system-based business

 Productized-service agencies are all the rage in 2022.
-Especially with DesignJoy.co making waves on Twitter - at first for good reason (awesome numbers) but then for bad ones (under delivering or even ghosting clients).
+Especially with DesignJoy.co making waves on Twitter - at first for good reasons (awesome numbers) but then for bad ones (under delivering / ghosting clients).

-I love systems and framework.
-I’m always in awe when I listen to interviews of entrepreneurs like Andrew Wilkinson who are able to completely systematize a business and get themselves out of the day-to-day operation.
+I love systems and frameworks.
+I’m always in awe when I listen to interviews of entrepreneurs like Andrew Wilkinson who can completely systematize a business and get themselves out of the day-to-day operations.

 I think there is a LOT of room to build a DesignJoy for DevRel.